 It doesn’t matter what you wear for treatment – as long as you have your underwear on!
 We typically work on bare skin in clinical conditions which makes it easier to discern what’s going on under the surface.
 Of course, you will be draped with clean towels.
 If you are uncomfortable with this, we are happy to work through loose clothing.

 Where will my treatment take place?

-In our private treatment rooms at 2/4 Zeta Crescent, O’Connor WA 6163.
+In one of our private treatment rooms at 2/4 Zeta Crescent, O’Connor WA 6163.

 What type of massage will I require?

-If you already know what works for you, then we can adapt my treatments to suit.
-Otherwise, we normally get a good idea of what modalities work best for your within the first one or two sessions.
+If you already know what works for you, then we can adapt treatments to suit.
+Otherwise, we tend to have a chat to get an idea of what you require and provide you with a treatment plan before we begin manual therapy.

 Can I get health fund rebates back off the treatments?

 Health fund rebates may be available, depending on your level of cover.
 Please ensure your heath fund covers remedial message if you are expecting to claim the rebate.

 We do have HICAPS, so if you are eligible, simply bring your health fund card along and you just have to pay the gap!

 How often will I need a massage?